Bubble Watch: Which teams are headed to the field of 68?

 This year’s Pac-12 is one of the weirdest conferences in recent memory.
 At the top we have Arizona, Oregon and UCLA, all of which are legitimate Final Four contenders.
 With all three guaranteed to be in different regions, it wouldn’t be a shock, however unlikely, for the conference to send three teams to Phoenix.
 They could just as conceivably be the only three Pac-12 teams in the NCAA tournament.

-USC is the only bubble team left standing in the Pac-12.
-No one blames the Trojans for losing games to the three elite teams in the conference in succession.
-It did put the team’s obvious ceiling on display, however, and put it in a position where it cannot afford many bad losses.
-The Trojans then followed up those three games by losing to Arizona State.
-That was their first sub-100 loss of the season, and they’re still getting by thanks to wins over SMU and UCLA.
-The wiggle room they once had, however, is gone.
-The Trojans are still in a position to make the tournament simply by avoiding bad losses, something they did by beating Washington State and Washington this week.
-If they hold serve in the Pac-12 tournament, they will go dancing.
+USC is the Pac 12’s best chance to get a fourth team in the dance.
+The Trojans played a surprisingly close game with a Washington team missing Markelle Fultz, but held on to advance to the Pac-12 quarterfinals.
+Despite a lackluster résumé, dodging what would have been a terrible loss should be enough to keep the Trojans in the field of 68.
+They have two great wins over UCLA and SMU, and just one loss outside the RPI top 100.
+A second win over the Bruins on Thursday will have the Trojans breathing easy on Selection Sunday, but it likely isn’t necessary to get them into the dance for the second straight season.

-Cal, meanwhile, fell off the at-large radar after losses to Utah and Colorado.
-The Golden Bears own exactly one top-50 win, and that came against USC.
+Cal kept its fledgling at-large hopes alive, but it played with fire in its first round game with Oregon State, winning 67-62.
+The Golden Bears have a ton of work to do, and an at-large bid may be out of the question.
+They own exactly one top-50 win, and that came against USC.
 That’s their only victory against a team that could get an at-large bid, with their next best win over Princeton on a neutral floor.
-They’re 4–9 against the top 100, and 4–11 in kenpom.com A- and B-tier games.
-Cal will have to win the Pac-12 championship to get into the NCAA tournament field this season.
+They’re 4-9 against the top 100, and 4-11 in kenpom.com A- and B-tier games.
+They cannot build their resume when they take on Utah in the Pac-12 quarterfinals on Thursday.
+If they move on from that game they will likely play Oregon, but even a win there won’t guarantee them a thing.
+One more win, of course, and they will have made a semi-miraculous run to the conference’s automatic bid.
+In short, Cal has no hope for an at-large bid unless it beats Utah and Oregon over the next two days, and even that might not be enough.

 Locks: Arkansas, Florida, Kentucky, South Carolina